 Unlike the toners that we’re used to most Korean toners not only tones, cleanses but hydrates as well.

-My new favorite is Pyunkang Yul Mist Toner, if you have oily skin it’s the perfect toner that resets the PH of your skin and so refreshing.
+If you have sensitive skin try Pyunkang Yul Mist Toner, it’s the perfect toner that resets the PH of your skin and so refreshing.
 You can even use it as face mist.
 If you have dry skin, then you should try Pyunkang Yul Essence Toner, it’s the brand’s bestselller and it will energize without drying your skin.

 SON & Park Beauty Water is a favorite not only in Korea but of other western makeup artist.
 Some even considered it as their holy grail item.